 Our women's category accounted for approximately 67% of our GMV in 2018.
 We intend to deepen our penetration in other high-value categories such as men's, jewelry and watches, and home and art.
 We continue to explore additional categories of luxury goods to serve our existing consignors and buyers and to attract new consignors and buyers.
 These additional category offerings may not have the same success, or gain traction with consignors and buyers as quickly, as our women's offerings.
 If these additional categories of pre-owned luxury goods are not accepted by our existing consignors or buyers, or if such categories do not attract new consignors or buyers, our revenues may fall short of expectations, our brand and reputation could be adversely affected and we may incur expenses that are not offset by revenues.
 In addition, our business may be adversely affected if we are unable to attract new and repeat consignors that supply the necessary high-quality, appropriately priced and in-demand luxury merchandise in these additional categories, and these categories of goods may also have a different range of margin profiles than the goods currently sold through our online marketplace.
 Additionally, as we enter into new categories, potential consignors may demand higher commissions than our current categories, which would adversely affect our take rate and operating results.
-Expansion of our offerings may also face greater competition in specific categories from companies that are more focused on these categories.
+Expansion of our offerings may also strain our management and operational resources, specifically the need to hire and manage additional authentication and market experts.
+We may also face greater competition in specific categories from companies that are more focused on these categories.
 If any of these were to occur, it could damage our reputation, limit our growth and have an adverse effect on our operating results.